 The Moores have given their lives to the North Umpqua, not only helping protect it, but also as owners and operators for many years of the Steamboat Inn.
 Frank and Jeanne built the Steamboat Inn.

-Designating the Frank Moore Wild Steelhead Sanctuary is one piece of the larger puzzle to protect rivers and other waters in western Oregon’s forests.
+Designating the Frank and Jeanne Moore Wild Steelhead Sanctuary is one piece of the larger puzzle to protect rivers and other waters in western Oregon’s forests.
 But it is an important piece.

 Photo above: credit Pacific Rivers.